lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_008_enum_and_export/README.md

 - Use Dotty's `export` feature to avoid having to refactor the code to utilise qualified references to the messages

+- Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass

-- Verify that the application continues to work correctly
+- Verify that the application runs correctly